vipulnaik/diet-exercise-health/profile-information/health-profile.md

 I have one measurement of Lp(a), taken in December 2024, that shows my Lp(a) to be high.
-This means that the remarks above apply: the Lp(a) places me at increased atherosclerotic risks, increases the value to me of trying to reduce Apo B, and also argues more in favor of PCSK9 inhibitors over statins.
+This means that the remarks above apply: the Lp(a) places me at increased atherosclerotic risk, increases the value to me of trying to reduce Apo B, and also argues more in favor of PCSK9 inhibitors over statins.